 Both the D800 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The D800 was replaced by the Nikon D810, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D800E vs Sony A7 II

-So how do things add up?
-Is the Nikon D800E better than the Sony A7 II or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Nikon D800E and the Sony A7 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.